Employment contract: standard for any employee

 By law, all employees must be given a “written statement of employment particulars” within two months of starting work.
 This is a document that sets out the terms of employment that the employer must disclose, known as a “principal statement”.
-This employment contract includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another document.
+This document includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another one.

 Other employment policies and procedures not within the principal statement (such as data protection) could be included in the contract.
 However, especially when you have many employees, changing each employee’s contract of employment (and ensuring consistency between employees) every time a new law changes can be time consuming and difficult.
 It is usual, therefore, to place all procedures and policies common to all staff in an employee handbook and refer to the handbook in the employment contract.
 This is the approach Net Lawman recommends.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.

 What other customers thought

 Average customer rating

 Document did just what it said on the ttin and the service is very prompt and generally excellent.

 Very useful, just what i wanted.